anilkyelam/bus-crowd-wifi/README.md

 # BusCrowdEstimation
-Feasibility study of crowd estimation on public transit based on wireless traffic
+Feasibility study on crowd estimation in public transit buses based on wireless traffic